rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-04-7d3ce0933d4335f9-listing-of-new-securities-of-leading-leasing-finance-and-investment-co-limited.md

 stocks:
 - LLEASING
 tags:
-- equity-listing
-- preferential-allotment
+- conversion
-- warrant-conversion
+- equity
 - lock-in
+- preferential-issue
 title: Listing of new Securities of Leading Leasing Finance and Investment Co.
 Limited
 ---